viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 Now that the board and LED are initialized, let's create an infinite loop that will blink the LED on and off.
 Within the `main` function, add the following code to create an infinite loop.
-You can remove the line to close out the connection to your robot, since the infinite loop will never hit that line.
+You can remove the line to close out the connection to your machine, since the infinite loop will never hit that line.

 {{< tabs >}}
 {{% tab name="Python" %}}